rond-authz/community-resources/workshops/202211-KCD-UK/README.md

 ## Invoke APIs

-### Available APIs

-- `GET /store-info`: publicly available, returns some info.
-- `GET /inventory`: publicly available, returns available items in your database; the behaviour changes based on the user privileges.
-- `POST /inventory`: only accessible by admin users, lets you add new items in your database.
-- `DELETE /inventory`: only accessible by admin users, lets you delete items from your database.

-Please note that currently there is [limited support on policy for response flow](https://github.com/rond-authz/rond/issues/113), therefore the `GET /inventory` API will return limited data only with the Kubernetes setup.
+To invoke the APIs there is a [Postman collection](./postman_collection.json) available in the repository but use whatever client you wish.

 ### Available users

-The following JWT can be used to simulate different users.
+To test APIs with different user privileges two JWT are available, one for an Administrator user, the other one for a regular logged user.

-To perform requests as an Administrator use the following JWT:
+To perform requests as an **Administrator** use the following JWT:

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJiZXRoIiwibmFtZSI6IkJldGggU21pdGgiLCJpYXQiOjE1MTYyMzkwMjIsInJvbGUiOiJhZG1pbiJ9.M_Fe4mtcHCDtmd1CEnPgGo2cY-oXGPBXG4RJAUKNlS4
 ```

-To perform requests as a regular User use this JWT, instead:
+To perform requests as a **regular User** use this JWT, instead:

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJiZXRoIiwibmFtZSI6IkplcnJ5IFNtaXRoIiwiaWF0IjoxNTE2MjM5MDIyLCJyb2xlIjoidXNlciJ9.LjI6XBWM0z94eUP0NLiRqlXPSzorsOnJ7J8jPfN-JNc